dsicher/demo-bot/README.md

 ### Step 5: *Edit your settings*

 Next we'll create a file in the root diretory of this project called `.env`.
-The file name should include the dot prefix and its contents should look like
+The exact file name should be `.env`.
+The file name should include the dot prefix and its contents should look like this:
-this:

     token=xoxb-fffffffffff-PfN6HCc7L6kVHqTU3eTS1Csc